Skip to content

 v-t Directive

 The v-t directive is the primary API for translating Vue template content.
-It’s a compile-time nodeTransform, not a runtime directive — it never reaches the browser.
+Unlike runtime directives, v-t is a compile-time nodeTransform — the Vite plugin rewrites your template during Vue’s SFC compilation, so v-t never reaches the browser.
+The result is zero runtime overhead for translation lookups.

 <h1 v-t>Welcome to Fluenti</h1>

-Vue template expressions inside v-t elements are extracted as ICU variables:
+Vue template expressions inside v-t elements are extracted as ICU placeholders:

 <p v-t>Hello {{ name }}, welcome back!</p>

-Use the argument syntax to set a custom message ID:
+Use the argument syntax to set a custom message ID instead of the auto-generated hash:

 <p v-t:nav.home>Home</p>